Not-Nik/raylib-zig/README.md

 Find the folder where it's installed and run

-`zig build webexport --sysroot [path to emsdk]/upstream/emscripten`
+`zig build -Dtarget=wasm32-emscripten --sysroot [path to emsdk]/upstream/emscripten`

 once that is finished, the exported project should be located at `zig-out/htmlout`